-We explain how UK expats can ensure they are paying the correct UK taxes and maximise the opportunities available to them as UK expats living abroad.
+We explain how Brits abroad can ensure they are paying the correct UK taxes for expats and maximize the opportunities available to them living abroad.

-First and foremost, ensure that you take the necessary steps to be considered non-resident for UK tax purposes.
-This is an area that has evolved dramatically over the past few years, with case law demonstrating that assuming a non-resident status is not always straightforward.
+First and foremost, ensure that you take the necessary steps to be considered non-resident for British tax purposes.
+This is an area that has evolved dramatically over the past few years, with case law showing that assuming a non-resident status is not always straightforward.

 Many departing expatriates overlook the possibility of claiming an income tax refund upon departure.
-If you have been employed in the UK before leaving, you may not have received the full benefit of the personal allowances you are entitled to through your salary.
+If you’ve been employed in the UK before leaving, you may not have received the full benefit of the personal allowances you’re entitled to through your salary.
 You might be able to recover some of the tax you have already paid.
 Make sure to assess your position for the full tax year of departure to ensure that you claim all of the UK allowances that you are entitled to.

-Also, if you are letting out UK property, take the time to register under the Non-Resident Landlord scheme.
+Also, if you are letting out property in the United Kingdom, take the time to register under the Non-Resident Landlord Scheme.
 Without this, your letting agent or tenant would be obliged to deduct tax from rents paid to you and pay this over to HMRC.
-Approval under the scheme means that money can be paid to you without tax deduction.
+Approval under the scheme means that you can receive money without any tax deductions.

 If you have continuing sources of UK income, you may need to file an annual tax return.
-Do be warned that a more stringent penalty regime applies to the late submission of tax returns, which means a £100 fixed penalty will apply for any return that is submitted late – even if there is no tax to pay or if the tax due is paid on time.
-Continual non-submission will also lead to additional penalties and automatic penalties of £10 per day.
+Be warned: a more stringent penalty regime applies to those who send their tax returns late.
+This means that a £100 fixed penalty will apply for any return that is submitted late, even if there is no tax to pay or if the tax due is paid on time.
+If you still refuse to send your tax return to HMRC, you will incur additional penalties; this includes automatic penalties of £10 per day.

-Look at opportunities such as ensuring that any immovable assets situated in the UK (most commonly property) are held in joint names with your spouse/partner for tax mitigation.
+Look at any chance you have to lessen your liabilities.
+For example, ensure that any immovable assets situated in the UK (most often, this is property) are held in joint names with your spouse/partner for tax mitigation.

-Also, if you have movable assets in the UK, such as cash on deposit, it may be beneficial to transfer the funds offshore, perhaps to the Channel Islands or the Isle of Man, which sit comfortably outside the UK tax system but within the UK banking system.
+Also, if you have movable assets in the UK, such as cash on deposit, it may be beneficial to transfer the funds offshore, perhaps to the Channel Islands or the Isle of Man; these areas sit comfortably outside the UK tax system but within the UK banking system.
 This will ensure that any interest you earn is not subject to tax while you remain overseas.

-If there are any changes to your circumstances while overseas, do review whether this may affect your non-resident status.
-Should your family move back to the UK or you start to perform duties of employment in the UK, seek individual advice.
+If there are any changes to your circumstances while overseas, review whether this affects your non-resident status.
+Should your family move back to the UK or you perform duties of employment in the UK, seek individual advice.

 Also, keep an accurate record of your movements to and from the UK.
-You must spend fewer than 91 nights in the UK per tax year to maintain non-resident status, though other factors must also be taken into account.
+You must spend fewer than 91 nights in the UK per tax year to maintain non-resident status.
+HMRC may take other factors into account, as well.

-Since April 2006, it has become possible to transfer rights in any UK occupational pension scheme or Personal Pension Plan to a Qualifying Recognised Overseas Pension Scheme without incurring a charge to UK income tax.
-This may allow an expatriate to consolidate various UK pension entitlements in a way that was not possible before.
-This is an area that you may want to take specialist advice on.
+Since April 2006, it has become possible to transfer rights in any UK occupational pension scheme or Personal Pension Plan to a Qualifying Recognized Overseas Pension Scheme without incurring a charge to UK taxes for expats on income.
+This may allow an expat to consolidate your UK pension entitlements in a way that was not possible before.
+This is an area that you may want to take special advice on.

 Take local advice

-While it is important to make sure that you achieve non-resident status and keep your UK tax position as closely monitored as possible, it is also vital to ensure that you look after your tax affairs in your new country of residence.
-Before executing any UK tax efficient recommendations, make sure that your local tax position would not be jeopardised.
+It’s important to make sure that you achieve non-resident status and keep your UK tax position as closely monitored as possible.
+Equally, it’s also vital to ensure that you look after your tax affairs in your new country of residence.
+Before acting on any UK tax efficient recommendations, make sure that your local tax position would not be jeopardized.

-Always seek local support from a reputable local advisory or speak to a company that has international outreach and can support you, wherever you may be.
+Always seek local support from a reputable local advisory.
+Alternatively, speak to a company that has global outreach and can support you, wherever you may be.

 Plan your return to the UK carefully